seanwhs/Web-Journey-Blueprint/README.md

 Instead of overwhelming you with every corner of the language, we focus on the patterns that modern React applications actually use daily.

+The emphasis is on:

+* systems thinking
+* rendering behavior
+* architecture patterns
+* developer workflow
+* debugging intuition
+* scalability principles

+You are not memorizing isolated APIs.

+You are learning how modern frontend systems behave.

 ---

 # 🏗️ Curriculum Architecture